 Opinion of Bond Counsel.
-Under current law, in the opinion of Christian & Barton, L.L.P., Richmond, Virginia, Bond Counsel, interest, including accrued original issue discount ("OID"), on the 2011A Bonds (a) will not be included in the gross income of the owners of the 2011A Bonds for federal income tax purposes, and (b) will not be an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations; however, with respect to certain corporations subject to the alternative minimum income tax, such interest, including accrued OID, is taken into account in determining adjusted current earnings for purposes of computing such tax.
-Except as set forth below under "Virginia Tax Matters," no other opinion will be expressed by Bond Counsel regarding the tax consequences of the ownership of, or the receipt or accrual of interest on, the 2011A Bonds.
+In the opinion of Bond Counsel, under current law, interest, including accrued original issue discount ("OID"), on the Bonds (a) will not be included in gross income for Federal income tax purposes, (b) will not be an item of tax preference for purposes of the Federal alternative minimum income tax imposed on individuals and corporations; however, with respect to corporations (as defined for federal income tax purposes) subject to the alternative minimum income tax, such interest, including accrued OID, on the Bonds is taken into account in determining adjusted current earnings for the purpose of computing such tax and (c) will be exempt from income taxation by the Commonwealth.
+Except as discussed below regarding OID, no other opinion is expressed by Bond Counsel regarding the tax consequences of the ownership of or the receipt or accrual of interest on the Bonds.

-Bond Counsel's opinion will be given in reliance upon certifications by representatives of the Authority and the governmental entities that use or benefit from the Projects ("Users") as to certain facts relevant to both the opinion and requirements of the Internal Revenue Code of 1986, as amended (the

-"Code"), and is subject to the condition that there is compliance subsequent to the issuance of the 2011ABonds with all requirements of the Code that must be satisfied in order for interest income to remain excludable from gross income for federal income tax purposes.
-The Authority and the Users have covenanted to comply with the provisions of the Code regarding, among other matters, the use, expenditure, and investment of proceeds of the 2011A Bonds and the timely payment of any arbitrage rebate amounts in respect to the 2011A Bonds to the United States Treasury.
-Failure of the Authority or such Users to comply with such covenants could cause interest, including accrued OID, on the 2011A Bonds to be included in gross income for federal income tax purposes retroactively to their date of issue.
+Bond Counsel's opinion will be given in reliance upon certifications by representatives of the Commonwealth and certain educational institutions for which projects financed with proceeds of the Bonds, will be undertaken (the "Benefited Entities") as to certain facts relevant to both the opinion and requirements of the Code and is subject to the condition that there is compliance subsequent to the issuance of the Bonds with all requirements of the Code that must be satisfied in order for interest thereon to remain excludable from gross income for Federal income tax purposes.
+The Treasury Board and the Benefited Entities have covenanted, or will covenant prior to using any proceeds of the Bonds, to comply with the current provisions of the Code regarding, among other matters, the use, expenditure and investment of the proceeds of the Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Bonds.
+Failure by the Treasury Board or the Benefited Entities to comply with such covenants, among other things, could cause interest, including accrued OID, on the Bonds to be included in gross income for Federal income tax purposes retroactively to their date of issue.